'Da 5 Bloods' Review: Spike Lee's Drama Tries To Find The Hidden Treasure

-The main cast including Delroy Lindo (Paul), Clarke Peters (Otis), Norm Lewis (Eddie), Isiah Whitlock Jr. (Melvin) and Jonathan Majors (David) work really well together for the whole time but couple of them manage to shine.
-Majors plays Paul’s son David with the most restraint which makes it not turn to too show-y as Lindo is the one who needs to be that.
-Their scene play together is just on an insane level for the entire runtime and I wouldn’t be surprised too see them in awards talk this coming season.
+The main cast of Delroy Lindo (Paul), Clarke Peters (Otis), Norm Lewis (Eddie), Isiah Whitlock Jr. (Melvin) and Jonathan Majors (David) work really well together for the whole time but a couple of them manage to shine.
+Majors plays Paul’s son David with the most restraint which makes it not turn too flashy as Lindo is the one who needs to be that.
+Their scene play together is just on an insane level for the entire runtime and I wouldn’t be surprised to see them in awards conversation.
 Something that seemed iffy at first was the flashy cinematography.
-Luckily after the first couple of times when aspect ratios change, the changes became a part of the story which highlighted the amazing work from Newton Thomas Sigel (be on the lookout for the scenes in the jungle, wow).
+Luckily after the first couple of times when aspect ratios changed, those changes became a part of the story which highlighted the amazing work from Newton Thomas Sigel; be on the lookout for the scenes in the jungle.

 Smileys: Jonathan Majors, Delroy Lindo, cinematography

 Frowneys: Editing, structure